autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 <br>

-\note an important objective is to ensure that the **anomaly detector does not detect** the attack.
+**Note:**  an important objective is to ensure that the **anomaly detector does not detect** the attack.
 To acheive this, the "spoofed" data should be **indistinguishable** from the real sensor data.
 If we look at the distributions of the two,

 <img src="img/security/requiem.3.png" width="300">